BoomDAO/ICP.NET/src/ClientGenerator/API.md

 Optional.
 Specifies options for each candid type in the definition.
 Only supports named types, no anonymous types

-<a name='P-EdjCase-ICP-ClientGenerator-ClientGenerationOptions-UseOptionalValue'></a>
-### UseOptionalValue `property`

-##### Summary

-If true, OptionalValue will be used for opt values Otherwise will use just the nullable class values or nullable struct Defaults to true

 <a name='P-EdjCase-ICP-ClientGenerator-ClientGenerationOptions-VariantsUseProperties'></a>
 ### VariantsUseProperties `property`